 Leaves or Stems: Blue-green, khaki when dormant if too dry or too cold

-Tightly packed shoots sprout gray-green leaves which bend and spill over, spike-like flowering stems remain stiff and vertical for years.
+Deer Grass produces tightly packed shoots that sprout gray-green leaves which bend and spill over, and spike-like flowering stems that remain stiff and vertical for years.

 Common Name: Foothill Stipa